 While the surroundings are completely rural and secluded, the house is only one-and-a-half miles from the town of Surry, where basic essentials are available, and three-and-a-half miles to the 24-hour, 18-minute, free car ferry ride to Jamestown and Williamsburg.
 From the ferry dock on the other side of the James River, Jamestown is one-half mile, and Colonial Williamsburg six miles away.

-The Lightwood estate comprises over a hundred acres of forest, meadows and streams, which can be enjoyed from over two miles of private hiking trails.
+The Lightwood Forest estate comprises over a hundred acres of forest, meadows and streams, which can be enjoyed from over two miles of private hiking trails.
 The forest is ancient and includes giant beeches and oaks as well as majestic poplars and pines.
-Wildlife abounds at Lightwood, so watch for deer, wild turkey, foxes, turtles, woodpeckers, hawks, and even an occasional bald eagle.
+Wildlife abounds in Lightwood Forest, so watch for deer, wild turkey, foxes, turtles, woodpeckers, hawks, and even an occasional bald eagle.
 Flocks of blackbirds arrive in fall in such numbers that they darken the sky, and at night be sure to listen carefully for the sound of owls calling to each other, as gentle breezes rustle the leaves.